dhutapratama/docs/validation.md

 The first argument passed to the `make` method is the data under validation.
 The second argument is an array of the validation rules that should be applied to the data.

 After determining whether the request validation failed, you may use the `withErrors` method to flash the error messages to the session.
 When using this method, the `$errors` variable will automatically be shared with your views after redirection, allowing you to easily display them back to the user.
-The `withErrors` method accepts a validator, a `MessageBag`, or a PHP `array`.
+The `withErrors` method accepts a validator, a `MessageBag`, or a GO `array`.

 #### Stopping On First Validation Failure